Guidelines for applicants

 Grassroots Grants empower community-based organisations, volunteer groups and individuals who work at a local level to help manage the region’s landscape and natural assets.
 This funding is supported through landscape levies collected by the Murraylands and Riverland Landscape Board.

-All projects must contribute to one or more of the landscape board’s regional priorities and focus areas from the Murraylands and Riverland Regional Landscape Plan.
+All projects must contribute to one or more of the landscape board’s regional priorities and focus areas listed in the draft 2026-2031 Regional Landscape Plan.

-Find out what can be funded through a Grassroots Grant and how to apply.
+Find out what can be funded through a Grassroots Grant and how to apply through the below Q&A section.
 To see examples of previous projects, browse our Grassroots Grants project map at the bottom of this page.

 Applicants must either be a legal entity (e.g. an incorporated association, individual, partnership, corporation/company) or be sponsored by a legal entity.
 If a sponsor is used, the sponsor will enter into the grant agreement and be responsible for managing the funding on the applicant’s behalf.